-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied from the state Big Sky Economic Development Trust Fund, the federal Economic Development Agency, private bank loans, or owner equity.
+Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied funds under the National Objectives of Urgent Need, Slums and Blight, and Low and Moderate Income.

 The State of Montana will accomplish the goals of the 2015-2020 Consolidated Plan during Plan Year Four by effectively maximizing and utilizing all available funding resources to conduct housing and community development activities that will serve the economically disadvantaged residents primarily residing in the non-entitlement areas of the state.
+This includes the use of CDBG

 The CDBG program requires 50% match for economic development (ED) projects.
 This match can come from a variety of sources, including cash investment, bank loans, state or federal loan programs, or grants.
-The majority of CDBG-ED grants are at least partially matched with funds
+The majority of CDBG-ED grants are at least partially matched with funds from the state Big Sky Economic Development Trust Fund, the federal Economic Development Agency, private bank loans, or owner equity.